icyphox/site/pages/blog/mailserver.md

 ```
 But it eventually worked after a couple of attempts.

 The next thing I struggled with --- DNS.
-Especially with the step where
+Specifically, the with the step where
 the DKIM keys are generated[^2].
-The output under `config/opendkim/keys/domain.tld/mail.txt`
+The output under
+`config/opendkim/keys/domain.tld/mail.txt`
 isn't exactly CloudFlare friendly; they can't be directly copy-pasted into
 a `TXT` record.